FunctionLab/selene/README.md

 We recommend that the examples be run on a machine with a CUDA-enabled GPU.
 All examples take significantly longer when run on a CPU machine.
 (See the following sections for time estimates.)

-**Important**: The tutorials and manuscript examples were originally run on Selene version 0.1.3---and later with Selene 0.2.0 (PyTorch version 0.4.1).
-Selene has since been updated and files such as `selene-gpu.yml` specify PyTorch version 1.0.0.
-Please note that models created with an older version of PyTorch (such as those downloadable with the manuscript case studies) are NOT compatible with newer versions of PyTorch.
-If you run into errors loading trained model weights files, it is likely the result of differences in PyTorch or CUDA toolkit versions.

 ### Tutorials